This is where the page content starts

 Please check back for more details!

-PEOPLES: Can you tell us about the ministry you do in Central Asia?
+PEOPLES: Can you tell us about the ministry you do in Sourth Asia?

-PEOPLES: What did you observe and see that led you to mission in this region of the world?
+PEOPLES: What did you observe and see that you felt there was a need for this?

 Connection Missionaries 2017